Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

 # Hello-world
-this is a test wow this is crazy \
+this is a test wow this is crazy
-ooh my gooosh
+SONIC PI ROCKS
+SAVE THE WORLD
+IM A GITHUBBER!
+YEET!!!!